 The first step to recovering from an eating disorder is admitting to yourself that you indeed have a problem.
 Despite clinging to the belief that controlling food is the answer to all of life’s problems, you might be starting to realize that this belief is negatively affecting your health.

-It is also important to remember that eating disorder recovery is not a one-person task.
-No matter how embarrassing it may be to voice your concerns to another person, reaching out to someone you trust – such as a family member, close friend, and/or a professional – is a critical step towards recovery.
+It is also important to remember that recovering from an eating disorder is not a one-person task.
+No matter how embarrassing it may be to voice your concerns to another person, reaching out to someone you trust – such as a family member, close friend, and a professional – is a critical step toward recovery.
+Common steps for treating an eating disorder are:

-- Develop a long-term treatment plan, which may include talk therapy, nutritional counseling, medications and more.
+-Develop a long-term treatment plan, which may include talk therapy, nutritional counseling, nutritional interventions, medications and more.

 The first thing to remember about effectively treating an eating disorder is that you must be ready for a potential relapse.
 Relapse is a natural part of the recovery process, which is why you must know the common eating disorder relapse signs to ensure that you are able to seek help in a timely manner.
 These signs include: